History of early modern period domes: Duchy of Mantua

+Duchy of Ferrara

+The Church of San Benedetto in Ferrara (1496-1563) has a cross-domed design on its eastern end by Biagio Rossetti.

+Republic of Genoa

+The slender crossing piers of Genoa Cathedral had already been completed when Galeazzo Alessi was awarded the commission to build the crossing dome.
+That may explain why the dome was a relatively light design, with a single shell and large windows in the thin drum.

+The dome of the church of Santa Maria Assunta in Genoa was built by Alessi in the middle of the 1500s, about eight years after the dome of Genoa Cathedral.
+It has a quincunx plan with five domes, with a central two-shell ogival dome on a drum.
+The 14-meter-wide central dome uses metal tie-rods, masonry rings at the base and top, and buttresses between the shells, but has extensive cracking in both shells that extend to the drum.

 Habsburg Netherlands

 In the fifteenth century, pilgrimages to and flourishing trade relations with the Near East had exposed the Low Countries of northwest Europe to the use of bulbous domes in the architecture of the Orient and they were adopted in the architecture of the Netherlands.
 In Ghent, an octagonal staircase tower for the Church of St. Martin d'Ackerghem, built in the beginning of the sixteenth century, had a bulbous cupola similar to a Syrian minaret.
 These cupolas were made of wood covered with copper, as were the examples over turrets and towers in the Netherlands at the end of the fifteenth century, many of which have been lost.
 The earliest example from the Netherlands that has survived is the bulbous cupola built in 1511 over the town hall of Middelburg.
 Multi-story spires with truncated bulbous cupolas supporting smaller cupolas or crowns became popular in the following decades.
 The onion shape was used at the top of important sixteenth-century spires such as the Onze Lieve Vrouw Kerk in Haarlem, the 1566 Oude Kerk in Amsterdam, and the 1599 cheese market of Alkmaar.